codalogic/exodep/README.md

 After all `exodep` files in a directory and its sub-directories have been processed, if present, the directory's `__end.exodep` file will be processed.

+Finally, if a file named `__pause.exodep` is present, a pause until the user presses the return key will be performed.

 # Configuration file format

 Exodep configuration files are line oriented.
 Each command must be on its